Isma Cerro

-Ismael "Isma" Cerro Sánchez (born 7 July 1995) is a Spanish footballer who plays as a winger for CD Guijuelo.
+Ismael "Isma" Cerro Sánchez (born 7 July 1995) is a Spanish footballer who plays as a winger for Segunda Federación club Bergantiños.

 Club career

 Born in Cáceres, Extremadura, Cerro joined Real Madrid's youth setup on 22 May 2012, after starting it out at CD Diocesano.
 He made his senior debut with the C-team on 22 March 2015, coming on as a late substitute in a 0–0 Tercera División away draw against CF Pozuelo de Alarcón.

 Cerro scored his first senior goal on 12 April 2015, in a 1–2 home loss against CDA Navalcarnero.
 On 14 July, he was loaned to Segunda División B side Racing de Santander for one year.

 On 21 July 2016, free agent Cerro moved to another reserve team, Sporting Gijón B in the fourth division.
 He was definitely promoted to the senior team in Segunda División ahead of the 2018–19 campaign, after agreeing to a new three-year contract.

 Cerro made his professional debut on 18 October 2018, coming on as a late substitute for Pablo Pérez in a 1–1 away draw against CF Rayo Majadahonda, for the season's Copa del Rey, converting his kick in the 4–3 win on penalties.
 On 17 November, during the first minutes of the Asturian derby against Real Oviedo, he suffered a knee injury that forced him to miss the remainder of the season.